allez-chauffe/marcel/node-packages/marcel-plugin/README.md

 ```

 This function should be used for any sides effect dependending on the props.
-For example, if you need to fetch some data, you should make you API calls here.
+For example, making API calls in order to fetch some data.

 This function will be called after the `render()` function.